Rockhopper Exploration: History

 Rockhopper was founded in 2004 to explore for oil and gas in the Falkland Islands.

 It received a listing on the AIM market in 2005.
 On 16 April 2010, Rockhopper commenced drilling of its first exploration well, 14/10-B (subsequently renamed 14/10-2) on its Sea Lion prospect using the Ocean Guardian semi-submersible drilling rig.
 On 6 May 2010 the company announced it had made the first oil discovery in the Falkland Islands in well 14/10-2.
 An update of the first appraisal drill (well 14/10-4) was released in March 2011 indicating a significant reservoir package with a downhole mini drill stem test flowing oil at better rates than in a September 2010 flow test on well 14/10-2.
 Confidence in the commerciality of the Sea Lion discovery was increased by this first appraisal.

 On 27 June 2011, the company announced that its second Sea Lion appraisal well (14/10-5) flowed at commercially viable rates.

 In July 2012, Rockhopper announced that it had entered into a conditional farm out agreement with Premier Oil plc whereby Premier will acquire 60% of Rockhopper's interests in its North Falkland Basin licences in exchange for an upfront cash payment of $231m, a contribution of $722m to Rockhopper's share of the Sea Lion development costs and a net exploration carry of $48m.
 Rockhopper will be fully funded on its share of the Sea Lion development through the contribution to costs and standby financing provided by Premier.
-First oil from Sea Lion is expected in 2020.
+First oil from Sea Lion had been expected in 2020.
+However, the project faced delays and was again reinvigorated with the rise in energy prices in 2022.

+In 2023, Rockhopper (working with Tel Aviv-listed Navitas Petroleum) said it had been presented with a new development plan for its Sea Lion project, that aimed to cut costs, and proceed in phases.
+It was stated that: "If realized, the new plan — with a total price tag of $2.2 billion — could lead to 80,000 barrels per day of production (up to 100,000 b/d at peak) via a leased floating production, storage and offloading unit".
+A final investment decision was targeted for early 2024.